Problem with build trigger when tracking a second branch

 I tried the

-workaround to force the "merge commit" and that seems to work.
+--no-ffworkaround to force the "merge commit" and that seems to work.
 Problem is that it make the other environment/branch build history dirty too.
 Seems all too much fuss when I can just-On the production site, simply specify a tracking branch

-but deploy none of them automatically.
+prevent-deploy-branchwhich obviously i never create anywhere and this allows that site to build every commit onmasterbut deploy none of them automatically.
 Like @Rune said, I just manually "Deploy" the commit I want in my production site and I'm golden.
 Simple!rune closed this discussion on 03 Jan, 2017 05:21 PM.